kimsh02/wordle-player/README.md

 * A narrower, unordered set of valid guesses is produced as a result of the set operations for which a new inverted index is built.

-* From the narrower set of valid guesses, the guessing strategy involves a word scorer based primarily on the relative frequency of letters in the set.
-The word scorer is applied every second and fourth try to pick the most optimal guess.
+* A word scorer based primarily on the relative frequency of letters in the set is applied on the narrower set of valid guesses.
+This word scorer runs every second and fourth try to pick the most optimal guess.
 On every other try, a random word from the set is picked as the guess.

 * This procedure is repeated in a recursive call until it arrives at the